 - Prior to enrolling in any degree-applicable courses, you must possess a 4-year regionally accredited US bachelor’s degree or its foreign equivalent.
 Foreign bachelor’s degrees must be evaluated for equivalency.

 - You cannot already have or be in the process of earning a master’s degree in sustainability or a related field.
 Check your eligibility.

-To begin the admission process, you simply register—no application needed—for the following 2 graduate-level degree courses (available online).
+To begin the admission process, you simply register — no application required — for the following two, four-credit, graduate-level degree courses (available online).